asymbas/datastorekit/README.md

 Specify a connection type explicitly, or use the convenience methods.

 By default, `withConnection(_:for:_:)` uses `nil` for the connection type, which prefers a reader and may fall back to a writer if no reader is available.
-Be careful with this behavior in code paths that may already depend on writer access, since an implicit writer fallback can introduce deadlock risk.

 ```swift
 try store.queue.withConnection(nil) { connection in ... }